funkydude/SlashIn/.github/README.md

 `/use Argent Crusader's Tabard`
 `/in 12 /equip Scryers Tabard`

+**Spam click a macro to send a message in party chat, but you only want the message to appear once:**
+`/int 5 /p Here we go`

 ## WARNING: Known Limitations
+* `/say` and `/yell` can only be automated in dungeons/raids, not outdoors.
+Use `/emote` when outdoors.
-Many types of commands can't be delayed, especially ones that cast spells.
+* Many types of commands can't be delayed, especially ones that cast spells.
 If you receive an error dialog saying "Interface action failed because of an AddOn" then that command can't be delayed.

 ## Download
 https://www.curseforge.com/wow/addons/slash-in